 As an immigrant from East Africa I arrived in the UK with little more than a good education and a desire to succeed.
-Twenty-five years on as a self-made entrepreneur, I feel very fortunate to be in a position where I can give something back to my adopted country and give expression to the philanthropic spirit that has shaped my family’s cultural DNA for many generations.
+Thirty years on as a self-made entrepreneur, I feel very fortunate to be in a position where I can give something back to my adopted country and give expression to the philanthropic spirit that has shaped my family’s cultural DNA for many generations.

 Giving back has always been an essential expression of my family’s ethos, and I was raised with the understanding that, with success, comes the responsibility to act with compassion and generosity.

 The Rumi Foundation is a natural continuation of my family’s tradition of charitable giving in India, East Africa and now in the United Kingdom – and I look forward to seeing it evolve in the years and generations to come.

 Rumi Verjee is a highly successful entrepreneur and the proprietor and chairman of Thomas Goode & Co, based in London’s Mayfair.
 He founded Domino’s Pizza in the United Kingdom and is the Chairman of Brompton Capital Limited and Ipanema Properties in Brazil.
 His success is entirely self-made: a fourth generation Indian born in Uganda, much of the Verjee family’s assets were seized by Idi Amin’s regime.
 Rumi studied Law at Downing College, University of Cambridge where he is now an Honorary Fellow, and after the expulsion of the Asian population from Uganda, made the UK his home.